.

 The ideal PO organisation

-Very large programme's may need to increase the number of Sub_Programme or Project Offices to accommodate the increased complexity of the programme, geographical dispersal of programme staff or unique customer or supplier requirements, however the " Programme Office" could still operate with the resource levels suggested although the resource type or skill level may have to change.
+There may be a requirement to increase the number of Programme or Project Offices to accommodate the increased complexity of a particular programme, the geographical dispersal of programmes and programme support staff or unique customer requirements .

 back to top